 - 5 or 7 Nights' Accommodation

-- Full Board (starting with Dinner day 1 ending with Breakfast on the last day)
+- Full Board (Starting with Dinner on Day 1 and ending with breakfast on departure day)

 - Return transfers between Johannesburg Airport and Entabeni Private Game Reserve